 The elapsed time is printed in nanoseconds as well as in seconds and milliseconds.

 Long format

 This adds additional information's like a time stamp.
-If Trace is enabled you'll see also the file name where the class is located.
+If Trace is enabled you'll see also the file name where the class is located along with the line number where the message was executed from.